codxse/first-react/README.md

+# READ FIRST

+I am no longer maintaining this project, a far far better code and very well documenting (with testing to) was realised by facebook.
+Here the repo (Create React App)[https://github.com/facebookincubator/create-react-app]

 # First React!

 Instead doing it again and again, this biolerplate will help you setup React environment with ES6 babel Support.